Domestic Violence Survivors: You Are Not Alone

 Related to the abuser (including through marriage or adoption)

 Has had a sexual relationship with the abuser (within the last year)

 What if I do not qualify for a Protective Order?

 If you do not qualify for a Protective Order, there are other legal actions you can take.
 You may be eligible for a Peace Order, which must be filed within 30 days of the act occurring.
 Acts covered by Peace Orders include an act that causes serious bodily harm, an act placing her in fear of serious bodily harm, assault, false imprisonment, harassment, stalking, trespassing, malicious destruction of property, misuse of telephone or electronic communication, revenge porn or criminal visual surveillance.

 An experienced family law attorney will guide you through the Peace and Protective Order process and ensure your safety.
-If you have questions, please contact the Law Office of Laurie M. Wasserman at 410-842-1070.
+If you have questions, please contact Wasserman Family Law at 410-842-1070.
 You are not alone and we are here to help.